-You must develop a strategy to reduce the use of printed marketing material, including posters, pamphlets, 'what's on' guides and seat drops.
+You must develop a strategy to reduce the use of printed marketing material, including posters, pamphlets, 'what's on' guides, and seat drops.
 This reduces paper use and prevents additional litter.
+Please refer to the SOH Marketing Services Guide for more information.